Cover letters are necessary to make a strong first impression on employers. But how do you write one that stands out?

 Best regards,

-Then, add two line breaks below the salutation and type your full name.
+Then, add two line breaks and type your full name.

 For some professional (but optional) flair, sign your cover letter either with a scan of your signature or by using software like DocuSign.

-Here are some additional tips to help you create the best cover letter possible:
+Here are some expert tips to help you create the best cover letter possible:

 Research the company

-A little research goes a long way toward showing employers that you’re committed and genuinely interested in the role.
+A little research goes a long way toward showing employers that you’re committed and interested in this job, not just any job.

 Here are some company-related tidbits you can mention: